John Lewis Dead, Civil Rights Icon And Longtime Congressman Dies At 80

-John Lewis had reportedly died at age 80.
+John Lewis had reportedly died at the age of 80.

 The Civil Rights icon and longtime Georgia congressman reportedly passed away on Friday after a battle with pancreatic cancer.
 His death led to a number of tributes from those who praised his work in fighting for voting rights and against segregation, which started when he was still a student in college.